Uzair-90/HSPSQL/uzair/cmu_notes/lect_2.md

-in the above example you can see there are first 10 rows displayed but using offset 10 the next 10 rows are displayed and the first 10 rows are skipped.
+In the above example you can see there are first 10 rows displayed but using offset 10 the next 10 rows are displayed and the first 10 rows are skipped.